 We recommend using the Thunderstore Mod Manager or an alternative for installing mods

 This is a batch (.bat) file that switches Bepinex on and off so you can play either vanilla or modded easily.
-It is useful if you are in a couple of different servers - some with mods and some that don't allow mods.
+As of 3.0, it also allows you to save loadouts to a profile and load profiles so you can more easily switch between loadouts.
+This is useful if you are in different servers or like diferent mods for different worlds.

 The contents of your folder should look something like this:

-I suggest creating a shortcut of the file and putting it in a more easy to find location.
+I suggest creating a shortcut of the file and putting it in a more easy to find location such as your desktop.

-I made this because I prefer to manage mods manually rather than using a manager, and did not want to have to edit files each time I wanted to play vanilla (I'm lazy).
+I made this because I prefer to manage mods manually rather than using a manager due to my potato pc, and did not want to have to edit files each time I wanted to play vanilla.

 I also like learning new code-ish stuff, and figuring this out was fun :)